Uberck/PowerToys/doc/devdocs/run-as-admin-detection.md

 ## Having PowerToys keep functioning properly

-We understand users will run applications elevated.
+We understand users will need to run applications elevated.
 We do as well.
 We have two options for you when this scenario happens:

 1. **Recommended:** PowerToys will prompt when we detect a process that is elevated.
 Go to PowerToys settings inside the General Tab and click "Restart as administrator".
 2. Enable "Always run as administrator" in the PowerToys settings.